top of page

 AETF Report on Nidderdale Festival 2024 Frazer Theatre, Knaresborough.
 6th April, Adjudicator Susan Doherty.

 The evening began with 23 Hill End Lane, written and directed by Woodlands Drama Group playwright, Alison Gilmour.
 The play, a piece of visual storytelling describing the adventures of a man and a woman who decided to leave their cottage and village for the first time, was made accessible to a wide-ranging audience including those who are deaf by being signed by a BSL signer on the night and was a first for this festival.
-Woodlands Drama Group applied for and were awarded an AETF Heritage Award for this work.
+Woodlands Drama Group were awarded the trophy for stage decor for the set and projection. they were also awarded an AETF Heritage Award for its integrated signer, narration and projection.

 bottom of page